 In a city as big as Houston, there’s a plethora of great attractions, events, and things to do for families.
 In fact, the city is routinely ranked among the most family-friendly in all of the country.
 But with so many things to do in Houston with kids, how can you know which ones are really worth your time and money?

-We’ve put together a comprehensive guide of more than 50 of best things to do in Houston with kids and toddlers in 2020, including many year-round attractions as well as some upcoming one-time events.
+We’ve put together a comprehensive guide of the best things to do in Houston with kids and toddlers in 2020.
 Being a great parent, you’ve likely already done some of these, but hopefully, there are a few surprises on this list that will give you something new and exciting to do with your little ones!

 - Visit the Butterfly Center at the Houston Museum of Natural Science!
+The museum is currently limiting crowd sizes to encourage social distancing and is recommending face coverings for visitors 10 years and older.
 You’ll have a full day of adventure plus a chance to view dozens of butterflies at once.
 Get nearly 50% off admission to the center with your Houston on the Cheap reader discount!
 It’s one of the best things to do in Houston with kids!

 - Take selfies at some of Houston’s best murals, like the Biscuit Paint Wall, Michael Rodrigues Fox Mural, and more!

-- Walk the Woodlands Waterway.
-Catch a free show at the Pavilion then walk down to the fountains for a colored and choreographed light and fountain show in the evening.
+- Walk the Woodlands Waterway or ride along it by renting a water bike or kayak.
+Make sure to check out the colored and choreographed light and fountain show in the evening.

-- Visit the scenic Hermann Park for a splash pad, water features, Japanese Gardens, and Art in the Park.
+- Visit the scenic Hermann Park for Japanese Gardens, Art in the Park, and more fun.

-- Get your science on at Space Center Houston.
+- Get your science on at Space Center Houston when it reopens on July 1.
 Get a CityPass to see five of Houston’s major attractions for the price of three!

 - Bring your own apples, carrots, and/or peppermints to feed the horses in the barn at Houston’s Mounted Patrol Station.
 Check their visitor’s page for hours and information.

-- Have a picnic in the park and enjoy a free live concert at Discovery Green, Market Square Park, and more!
+- Have a picnic in the park at Discovery Green, Market Square Park, and more!

 - Bring drinks and a snack to get your skate on or watch the skateboarders at the Lee and Joe Jamail Skatepark.